marcel303/framework/users/marcel/libreflection/README.md

 # libreflection
 libreflection is a tiny type reflection library for c++.
-It's application is to provide type reflection information for structured types, basic data types, and arrays (std::vector).
+It's intended use is to provide type reflection information for structured types, basic data types, and arrays (std::vector).

 libreflection is optimized for fast compile times.
 It uses a minimum of c++ template magic to keep the compiler happy.
-Some magic is however needed, but it shouldn't push the compiler to its limits to such an extent that it will bloat compile times.
+Some magic is however needed, but it shouldn't push the compiler to such an extent that it will bloat compile times.

 libreflection takes the approach to explicitly build a type database.
 There is no global type database.
 The user of the library has to take care to explicitly create a type database and fill it with type information.
 The rationale behind this is that there are use cases where it is desirable to expose only a subset of data for (de)serialization purposes.